tsiangleo/clrs/README.md

-# 《Introduction to Algorithms》
+# This is an implementation of some algorithms in 《Introduction to Algorithms, 3rd Edition》.

-## writen by:
+## thanks for these autors:
 * Thomas H. Cormen，
 * Charles E. Leiserson，
 * Ronald L. Rivest，
 * Clifford Stein

-## Massachusetts Institute of Technology
+## implement by c language.